Mimesis

 besides the character’s apparent desire to come into being, there is a corresponding compulsion to become like others, a compelling force already observed in monkeys, hence the verb ‘aping.’

-Bosnak, drawing on Taussig, positions mimesis as a pre-mammalian compulsion to become like others that undergirds embodied imagination and the incarnation of imaginal characters.
+Bosnak, drawing on Taussig’s anthropological reading, positions mimesis as a pre-reflective compulsion operative in embodied imagination and the therapeutic incarnation of psychic figures.

 Bosnak, Robert, Embodiment: Creative Imagination in Medicine, Art and Travel, 2007thesis